 (Prerequisite: FREN B102 or equivalent) Intensive one-term study of a particular topic identified by title.
 Course taught in English.
+May be repeated under different topics.

 FREN B301- ADVANCED CONVERSATION AND GRAMMAR (3).

 (Prerequisite: FREN B202 or equivalent or consent of instructor; FREN B201 strongly recommended) Current issues and events presented in Frenchlanguage media.
 Discussion and presentations in French provide practice with advanced structures and idiomatic speech.